Sharifur/Laravel-Candidate-Test/README.md

 1. Implement the project as described above.
 2. Push your code to two repository for Laravel and Nextjs Separately.
-3. Submit a pull request with a description of your implementation.

 ## Evaluation Criteria